bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 ### Handle Resolver

-Whenever you application will initiate an OAuth flow, it will start to resolve the (user provider) APTROTO handle of the user.
+Whenever your application initiates an OAuth flow, it will start to resolve the (user provider) APTROTO handle of the user.
 This is typically done though a DNS request.
-However, since DNS resolution is not available in the browser, a backend service must be provided.
+However, because DNS resolution is not available in the browser, a backend service must be provided.

 > [!CAUTION]
 >
 > Not using a handle resolver service hosted by you will leak the user's IP
 > address (and associated ATPROTO handle) to any service you rely on to perform
 > the resolution.
-This is a privacy concern, that you should be aware of, and
+This is a privacy concern that you should be aware of and
 > that you **must** warn your users about.
 Bluesky declines any responsibility
 > in case of misusage of the handle resolver service.